Islamic design

 The capping of the manara is also interesting.
 The conical form is unusual for the peninsula.
 I know of only two other similar forms in the traditional masaajid of Qatar, though they sit on a flat base and don’t join the body of the tower as this does.
 Generally the capping of manaraat in Qatar were rounded as can be seen in many of the photographs above.

-I have included the al-Qubib masjid in Doha, also known by some as the Qassim bin Muhammad al-Thani masjid, although it was sadly demolished either in late 2008 or early 2009, though now is reconstructed on a larger scale.
+I have included the al-Qubib masjid in Doha, also known by some as the Qassim bin Muhammad al-Thani masjid, although it was sadly demolished either in late 2008 or early 2009, but is now reconstructed on a larger scale.
 Many expatriates knew it as the ‘pigeon mosque’ due to the numbers of these birds that customarily sat on it.
-The masjid stood to the east of the old central suq waqf and would have been a large building for its time, reconstructed along the lines of a previous masjid in the late 1950s.
-Compared with the smaller masaajid in Qatar, and despite its lack of height, this had a more urban feel to it.

 The top of the Qubib minaret